TheSpaghettiDetective/obico-server/docs/jetson_guide.md

   - Create a `docker-compose.override.yml` file in the `TheSpaghettiDetective/ml_api` folder.

-  - Modify file to include `FROM raymondh2/web:aarch64` `FROM raymondh2/ml_api:jetson`
+  - Modify file to include `FROM raymondh2/ml_api:jetson`

  3. Run it!